God’s Grace in Finding My Identity

 I was born in Florida and adopted at infancy.
 Growing up in a predominately Caucasian community in southern Ohio, I was never aware of my other-ness unless I looked in a mirror.
 I always knew that I was adopted, however, I didn’t know my biological family.
 What I did know is that I was Cambodian and I was gonna visit Cambodia one day.

 It wasn’t until high school that I heard those very words from a stranger, “You should go back to your own country!”
 This was a wild suggestion, considering I was born and raised in the USA, so this was the only country I knew!
 These words weren’t harmless and sparked a sense of hurt within me that I didn’t understand.

-Little did I know that those words would lead me to becoming desensitized to phrases like,
+Little did I know that those words would lead me to become desensitized to phrases like,

-I don’t know the intention behind what that man spoke that night, but it was the beginning of me searching for something…
+I don’t know the intention behind what that man said that night, but it was the beginning of me searching for something.

 Where Do I Belong?

 After high school, I had decided to study ministry at a Christian university.
 That’s when I realized people had their own ideas of what I was supposed to be, all because of how I looked.

 Because of my Midwestern worldview I had no idea how to respond to the questions of my ethnicity because people didn’t ask thoughtfully, they guessed insensitively.
 That might not be a big deal for you, but when you have people guessing your ethnicity as Mexican, Chinese, or mixed (anything foreign or brown-skinned), and you don’t even know what “Cambodian” means, it can be a real identity shake-up and extremely frustrating.